-Exhibit Number Description 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation 3.2 Amended and Restated Bylaws 4.1 Form of specimen common stock certificate 5.1 Opinion of Skadden, Arps, Slate, Meagher & Flom LLP 10.1 Form of Master Transaction Agreement between the Registrant and EMC 10.2 Form of Administrative Services Agreement between the Registrant and EMC 10.3 Form of Tax Sharing Agreement between the Registrant and EMC 10.4 Form of Intellectual Property Agreement between the Registrant and EMC 10.5 Form of Employee Benefits Agreement between the Registrant and EMC 10.6 Form of Real Estate License Agreement between the Registrant and EMC 10.7 Letter Agreement between the Registrant and Mark Peek+ 10.8 Form of Indemnification Agreement for directors and executive officers+ 10.9 2007 Equity and Incentive Plan+ 10.10 Promissory Note between the Registrant and EMC Corporation 10.11 Form of Insurance Matters Agreement between the Registrant and EMC 10.12 Form of Option Agreement+ 10.13 Form of Restricted Stock Unit Agreement+ 10.14 2007 Employee Stock Purchase Plan+ 10.15 Letter Agreement between the Registrant and Thomas J. Jurewicz+ 10.16 Distribution Agreement between the Registrant and Ingram Micro, 10.17 Form of Real Estate Purchase and Sale Agreement between the Registrant and EMC 10.18 Class A Common Stock Purchase Agreement between the Registrant and Intel Capital 10.19 Investor Rights Agreement between the Registrant and Intel Capital 10.20 Form of Early Exercise Option Agreement+ 10.21 Class A Common Stock Purchase Agreement among the Registrant, EMC Corporation and Cisco Systems, Inc. 10.22 Investor Rights Agreement between the Registrant and Cisco Systems, Inc. 10.23 Employment Agreement between the Registrant and Diane Greene+ 21.1 List of subsidiaries 23.1 Consent of PricewaterhouseCoopers LLP 23.2 Consent of Skadden, Arps, Slate, Meagher & Flom LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page hereto)
+Exhibit Number Description 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation 3.2 Amended and Restated Bylaws 4.1 Form of specimen common stock certificate 5.1 Opinion of Skadden, Arps, Slate, Meagher & Flom LLP 10.1 Form of Master Transaction Agreement between the Registrant and EMC 10.2 Form of Administrative Services Agreement between the Registrant and EMC 10.3 Form of Tax Sharing Agreement between the Registrant and EMC 10.4 Form of Intellectual Property Agreement between the Registrant and EMC 10.5 Form of Employee Benefits Agreement between the Registrant and EMC 10.6 Form of Real Estate License Agreement between the Registrant and EMC 10.7 Letter Agreement between the Registrant and Mark Peek+ 10.8 Form of Indemnification Agreement for directors and executive officers+ 10.9 2007 Equity and Incentive Plan+ 10.10 Promissory Note between the Registrant and EMC Corporation 10.11 Form of Insurance Matters Agreement between the Registrant and EMC 10.12 Form of Option Agreement+ 10.13 Form of Restricted Stock Unit Agreement+ 10.14 2007 Employee Stock Purchase Plan+ 10.15 Letter Agreement between the Registrant and Thomas J. Jurewicz+ 10.16 Distribution Agreement between the Registrant and Ingram Micro, 10.17 Form of Real Estate Purchase and Sale Agreement between the Registrant and EMC 10.18 Class A Common Stock Purchase Agreement between the Registrant and Intel Capital 10.19 Investor Rights Agreement between the Registrant and Intel Capital 10.20 Form of Early Exercise Option Agreement+ 21.1 List of subsidiaries 23.1 Consent of PricewaterhouseCoopers LLP 23.2 Consent of Skadden, Arps, Slate, Meagher & Flom LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page hereto)

-+ Management contract or compensatory plan or arrangement.
+Management contract or compensatory plan or arrangement.
+To be filed by amendment. +